 - Participating in a two semester internship (approximately 15 hours per week) in their senior year where they work directly with social work clients and/or in the community under professional supervision.

-- Learning through various service learning opportunities including work with refugees and their families, persons with disabilities, senior citizens, and children living in communities of poverty.
+- Learning through various service learning opportunities including work with refugees and their families, people with disabilities, senior citizens, and children living in communities of poverty.

 - Engaging with individuals in the social work field through professional development seminars, networking sessions, and participation in social work conferences and committees.